 It’s official.
 I have completely come out of my Forest Mystic “closet” to announce to the world my spiritual devotion to Tarot.
 Looking back, the spiritual lessons and essence of Tarot is the loving bond that has tied me to this powerful oracle from the beginning, since around 1971.
 With the urging of my Tarot students, who I thank as spiritual guides inspiring me to my next task, I committed to developing a spiritual community for Tarot enthusiasts and creating a global forum.

-For years I have promoted and taught professional skills for readers to share effective, ethical and potentially transformative readings with Tarot, but most of my classes revolved around Tarot as a deeply spiritual tool.
-This was the empetus for developing the Transformative Tarot Counseling™ Certification Program.
-In my presentations I clearly state my bias for a more psycho-spiritual approach, rather than fortune-telling or predictive style with the cards.
+For years, I have promoted and taught professional skills for readers to share effective, ethical and potentially transformative readings with Tarot, but most of my classes revolved around Tarot as a deeply spiritual tool.
+This was the impetus for developing the Transformative Tarot Counseling™ Certification Program…now, my online program, Professional Tarot Consulting Certificate Course.
+In my presentations, I clearly state my bias for a more psycho-spiritual approach, rather than fortune-telling or predictive style with the cards.
 But, I also add that there is something for everyone and all styles are honored.
 This attitude comes from the spiritual awareness that Tarot teaches, as do many essential philosophies and religions, to embrace otherness, not demonize it.

 I have had the privilege of training with great teachers, Drs.
 Arnold and Amy Mindell (Process Work) for the past 23 years.
 What attracted me to Process Work was a deep spiritual and philosophical foundation that mirrors the unitive values of Tarot.
 It created a natural flow between my profession as a trained psychotherapist and my passion for Tarot.